Odiambo/encry-outcry/ReadMe.md

 - **Role-based access to logs and API metrics**
 - **Real-time monitoring via Prometheus and FastAPI**

-These techniques form a multilayered, Zero Trust-aligned log strategy—suited for enterprises, cloud-native apps, and regulated environments.
+These techniques form a multilayered, Zero Trust-aligned log strategy suited for enterprises, cloud-native apps, and regulated environments.

 ---